Picture provided by student Hannah Frank

 1. Finding and Purchasing Tickets back to top

 Russian Railways now offers online train schedules and ticket purchase.
 After you've purchased the tickets, you'll be given a reference number that you can take to the train station, type into to the electronic ticket kiosk, and have the ticket printed for you automatically.
-The major downside is that the service is still only available in Russian.

 Students on SRAS programs can also contact SRAS about purchasing tickets through us.
 We've listed some sample ticket prices in the table to the right - including air tickets for comparison.
 Note that summer is a high-season for travel, so this can be considered a high estimate of what you might pay.
 Winter tickets often cost about 70% of these prices.